weyoss/redis-smq/docs/api/consumer.md

   - `queue` *(object)*.
 You can also provide a queue name and a namespace.
     - `queue.name` *(string): Required.* Queue name.
     - `queue.ns` *(string): Required.* Queue namespace.
-- `usePriorityQueuing` *(boolean): Optional.*  Whether the queue message handler is using priority queuing.
 - `cb(err)` *(function): Required.* Callback function.

 ### Consumer.prototype.getQueues()